Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: Introduction

 \subsection{A motivating phenomenon from HeartSteps}

 Our work is inspired by our participation in the HeartSteps mobile health trial.
 Throughout this paper, we use this trial to clarify our ideas.
 The HeartSteps RL algorithm is a generalization of the popular linear Thompson-Sampling algorithm~\cite{DBLP:journals/ftml/RussoRKOW18}.
 In a linear Thompson-Sampling algorithm, rewards are represented using a Gaussian linear model with a Gaussian prior on the model parameters, leading to a Gaussian posterior for the model parameters.
 The HeartSteps RL algorithm selects one of two treatment actions, i.e., sending a physical activity suggestion tailored to the user's current setting or not, at five user-specific times per day for each user.
 Moreover, the algorithm selects the action in a stochastic manner using posterior sampling.
 In particular, in a given state, the algorithm sends the suggestion with the posterior probability that the reward from sending a suggestion is higher than the reward if no suggestion is sent in that state.
-When designing the RL algorithm, the HeartSteps team hypothesized that three state features---\variation, \engagement, and \location (see \cref{sec:heartsteps_intro,tab:state_features} for their definitions)---would determine the advantage of sending an activity suggestion.